korkins/aspect_gcell/README.md

 # Summary
-This repository contains source codes explained in S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to coding line-by-line trace gas absorption in Earth’s atmosphere", Journal of Quantitative Spectroscopy and Radiative Transfer, vol. 37: 109345, 2025. doi: https://doi.org/10.1016/j.jqsrt.2025.109345 (note the corrigendum: https://doi.org/10.1016/j.jqsrt.2025.109713)
+This repository contains sources for two codes explained in S. Korkin, A. M. Sayer, A. Ibrahim, and A. Lyapustin, "A practical guide to coding line-by-line trace gas absorption in Earth’s atmosphere", Journal of Quantitative Spectroscopy and Radiative Transfer, vol. 37: 109345, 2025. doi: https://doi.org/10.1016/j.jqsrt.2025.109345 (also note the corrigendum: https://doi.org/10.1016/j.jqsrt.2025.109713).

+The first code is 'gcell' simulating line-by-line (LBL, monochromatic) absorption in a gas cell.
+Another one is 'aspect' for atmopsheric absorption spectroscopy simualtion.
+The two share many files - it is threfore recoemmended to look into 'gcell' before styding 'aspect'.
+The line parameters for both codes come from HITRAN (v.2020/24), hard-coded profiles of atmopsheric temperture, pressure, and gas concentration are from AFGL/MODTRAN.

 # Gas cell absorption - code GCELL:
 ## Code structure (Tree & LOC)